MusicMeister52/hunter2/docs/usage/first_hunt.md

 starts counting down after the specified unlock has been displayed.
 At the bottom of the page click "Save and continue editing" then scroll back down.
 Now add another hint which starts after the unlock you just added.
 It could say, "have you tried entering &lt;i&gt;the correct answer&lt;/i&gt; into the answer box".

+The last option for hints is *reveal after unlock*: this means that a team which unlocks any of the selected unlocks is *immediately* shown the hint, and (even if they have it already) it will be shown in a different style to let players know that they have already hit upon whatever insight was in the timed clue.
+Use this feature to mitigate the frustration associated with automatic hints arriving which the player doesn't need.
+Be careful that you don't mislead players with this feature: if a hint contains *two* insights, it is probably a mistake to reveal it from an unlock which only indicates they know one of those insights.

 Clue text does not have to be unique.
 It may be that you want to give unlocks with a generic message that players are doing the correct thing without giving any further information.
 For this situation, a random ID is displayed for